Search results for

 Edgar Cervantes / Android Authority

-The Google Chrome browser has literally thousands of extensions available, and they can do everything from blocking ads to improving your productivity.
-These are software programs that add new features or functionality to your Chrome browser.
-They’re usually free and readily available in the Chrome Web Store.
-Whether you’re a seasoned Chromebook user or you’re just getting started with the browser, we’ve rounded up 10 of the best Chrome extensions currently available.
+The Google Chrome browser has thousands of extensions.
+These are software programs that add new features or functionality to the browser.
+They’re usually free and readily available from the Chrome Web Store.
+Whether you’re a seasoned Chrome user or you’re just getting started with the browser, we’ve rounded up 10 of the best Chrome extensions currently available.

 The best Chrome extensions

-Editors note: These were our pick of the Chrome extensions at the time of publication.
-We’ll be sure to keep this list updated as and when other extensions are deemed worthy of mention.
+Editors note: We’ll update this list as other extensions are deemed worthy of mention.

 Bitwarden